galarb/gyroturn/README.md

 This Library provides a simple PID control function for Robot turning using MPU6050 Gyro control
+Supports HC-06 Bloutooth module with Clicli embedded (see github.com/galarb/clicli)

 Class Functionalities:
-- the Object constructor, gyroturn() expects 6 integers, in1-4,enA and enB.
+- the Object constructor, gyroturn() expects 6 integers, in1-4,enA and enB, and pin for encoder sensor
 Note: enA and enB must be PWM pins!

 these correspond to L298N motor driver pins for direction and speed control. the Setpoint (sp) is set by the user, Gyro monitors the angle, and the speed of the motors is controled by the PID output,

-- void begin(PRO, INT, DIF) is used to initiate the PID algorithm, with PRO for Proportional, INT for integral, and DIFF for Diferential
+- void begin(PRO, INT, DIF) is used to initiate the PID algorithm, with default vaues for: PRO for Proportional, INT for integral, and DIFF for Diferential
-It also starts the serial monitor at 115200 baud rate.
+It also starts the serial monitor at 9600 baud rate.
+Bluethooth is also started at 9600 baud rate.

 - gotoang(deg, timer) is the main method.
 It expects the setpoint angle (deg), and the number of corrections you wish to have.